-We are subject to the information reporting requirements of the Exchange Act, and we file annual, quarterly and special reports, proxy statements and other information with the SEC.
-These reports, proxy statements and other information will be available at the website of the SEC referred to above.
+We are subject to the information reporting requirements of the Exchange Act, and we file annual, quarterly and special reports, proxy statements and other information will be available at the website of the SEC referred to above.
 We also maintain a website at which you may access these materials free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
 The information contained on our website is not a part of this prospectus.